-Bishop Chatard operates on the principle of a closed campus, which means that any person, including parents and relatives, must enter through Door 1 and sign in at the main office.
+Bishop Chatard operates on the principle of a closed campus, which means that any person, including parents and relatives, must enter through Door 1 or Door 10 and sign in at the main office.
 This applies to any person on school grounds before or during school hours.
-Students may have a family member bring them lunch with the permission of the director of safety and wellness prior to the day of the visit.
-This does not apply to potential eighth-grade students on a scheduled shadow day.